notorious-go/sync/.github/CONTRIBUTING.md

 The `--platform=linux/amd64` flag provides compatibility on Apple Silicon Macs, until super-linter supports ARM natively.

 When working with worktrees, you'll need to mount the worktree directory as a volume in the Docker container.

+Setting `LOG_LEVEL=WARN` will reduce the verbosity of the linter output, making it easier to focus on relevant issues.
+Likewise, `LOG_LEVEL=DEBUG` can be used for more detailed output when troubleshooting.

 For automatic fixes to common issues, see super-linter's [automatic fixing documentation][autofix].